ZauteKm/VCPlayerBot/README.md

 ## NOTE:

-- Make sure you have started a VoiceChat in your Group before deploying.
+- Make sure you have started a VoiceChat in your Group/Channel before deploying.

 ---